effanville/BuildProcess/README.md

 # BuildProcess

-Standard build process for libraries
+Wrapper around the Cake build system for building C# projects and producing nuget packages.

 ## Use